Best Static Shock Dog Fences: Quick Picks

 Wiring.
 If you decide to go with an in-ground wired dog fence, you’ll want to pay particular attention to the gauge of wire you’ll be installing.

 When it comes to wiring, the lower the gauge, the tougher the wire.
-For this reason, we tend to recommend not using 20 gauge wire (which is often what comes with the lower priced units).
+For this reason, we tend to recommend not using 20 gauge wire (which is often what comes with the lower-priced units).
 Instead, you are better off using 14 or 16 gauge wire.
-This wire will hold up for longer.
+This boundary wire will hold up for longer.
 Weaker 20 gauge wire will break more frequently, requiring you to dig up the wire and patch it.
-You can imagine what a headache that would be!
+You can imagine what a headache that would be.

 Power Failures.
 Since invisible dog fences are powered by the electric transmitter unit, power failures will shut down your wireless fence.
 If you live in an area that frequently deals with power outages, a physical fence may be a better choice.